veilcoin/litecoin/README.md

-Litecoin integration/staging tree
+Veilcoin integration/staging tree
 ================================

 http://www.litecoin.org

 Copyright (c) 2009-2013 Bitcoin Developers
 Copyright (c) 2011-2013 Litecoin Developers
+Copyright (c) 2014 Veilcoin Developers

-What is Litecoin?
+What is Veilcoin?
 ----------------

-Litecoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+Veilcoin is a lite version of Bitcoin using strinct memory hard hashing function as a proof-of-work algorithm.
  - 2.5 minute block targets
  - subsidy halves in 840k blocks (~4 years)
  - ~84 million total coins

-The rest is the same as Bitcoin.
  - 50 coins per block
- - 2016 blocks to retarget difficulty
+ - Every block to retarget difficulty with Kimotos Gravity Well algorithm

-For more information, as well as an immediately useable, binary version of the Litecoin client sofware, see http://www.litecoin.org.
+For more information, as well as an immediately useable, binary version of the Veilcoin client sofware, see http://www.veilcoin.org.

 License
 -------

-Litecoin is released under the terms of the MIT license.
+Veilcoin is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

 Development process